 The Dursleys insisted that they were both good, respectable people.
-They did not deserve, they complained, to be interrogated by a whole horde of police officers and social workers.
+They did not deserve to be interrogated by a whole horde of police officers and social workers.
 What had happened to their nephew was not their fault.

-‘It’s all just a big misunderstanding,’ Mr Dursley blustered.
+‘It’s all just a big misunderstanding,’ Mr Dursley told the detective.
 ‘We thought he was here, in the house.
 We didn’t even realise he was gone.’

-Mrs Dursley was quiet and fidgety, unwilling to comment, but she nodded along with her husband supportively.
+Mrs Dursley was quiet and fidgety, unwilling to comment, but she nodded along with her husband.

 ‘We should have checked on him sooner, of course,’ Mr Dursley admitted, throwing up his hands.
 ‘It was a mistake, I know, but we never expected he would run away.
 He’s never done that before.’